2. Allocate planned budget to employees

 To illustrate this, let's take the project "Sample Website" with the tasks "Development", "Design", "Content".

 3.1.
-Simple planning at project level
+Simple planning at project level, "planned by parent task"

 If you have sold the project at a fixed price and want to make planning as simple as possible, but still want to record the effort per task separately, you plan only on the top project level.
 The subtasks are not planned separately.